 The main purpose of government collected information is usually to inform regulatory planning and understand trends over time - as a result, their information tends to be reported as averages over time.

-Most of the time, this information is reported with a delay of several hours - as we've seen, air pollution is extremely dynamic so used directly, the information isn't actionable for the here and now.
+Most of the time, governmental information is reported with a delay of several hours - as we've seen, air pollution is extremely dynamic so used directly, the information isn't actionable for the here and now.

-The Gaps Between Government Station Sensors
+The Gaps Between Station Sensors

 Government sensors are extremely accurate at their precise location but as you can see from these images, there can be huge distances between these stations, affecting the reliability of air quality information at locations where no station is available.